 We Love Dionne Edwards, the Director of ‘We Love Moses’

-It is one of the few films competing in the international shorts category as well as in the Best British category.
-Writer-director Dionne Edwards talks instead about black representation in film and her writing processes.
+'We Love Moses' is one of the few films competing in both the international shorts category and the Best British category.
+Writer-director Dionne Edwards talks about black representations and her writing processes.